22 Outdated Wedding Rules No One Follows Anymore

 Guests can’t wear black to the wedding

 “I think it’s appropriate to wear black to a wedding, especially if it’s a black tie wedding,” Nickel says.
 “Black is so chic and timeless.
 Guests who want to wear black should consider the venue and season.
 At a winery in the summer, a formal black dress would be out of place.
 However, a black sundress would fit in wonderfully.
 A black dress can be brightened up with colorful shoes and a bold statement necklace.”
-Here’s what you should wear based on the dress code stated on the invitation.

 Your officiant has to be a religious figure